Cooper's hawk: Potential threats

 Shooting is now a generally insignificant cause of mortality though is still sometimes reported.Evans, D. L. (1982).
 Status reports on twelve raptors.
 U.S. Fish and Wildlife Service Special Scientific Report no. 238, Washington, DC, USA.
-Despite the declining effect of pesticides on the Cooper's hawk's overall population, lingering harmful effect from dieldrin has been indicated in some hawks in British Columbia and recently some hawks have been killed by the pesticide warfarin.Deem, S. L., Terrell, S. P., & Forrester, D. J. (1998).
+Despite the declining effect of pesticides on Cooper's hawk's overall population, lingering harmful effect from dieldrin has been indicated in some hawks in British Columbia and recently some hawks have been killed by the pesticide warfarin.Deem, S. L., Terrell, S. P., & Forrester, D. J. (1998).
 A retrospective study of morbidity and mortality of raptors in Florida: 1988–1994.
 Journal of Zoo and Wildlife Medicine, 160–164.
 Bioaccumulation of pollutants may still have considerable effect on this species.
 Declines due to pollutants are seemingly occurring for Cooper's hawks living in Vancouver.
 Recent cases of cyanide poisoning of Cooper's hawks have been reported.
 Lead poisoning can sometimes threaten Cooper's hawks, through lead bullets left in dead or injured game.

 Most urban-related mortality for Cooper's hawks is likely to be collisions with manmade objects.
 These are mostly wire strikes (with or without resulting electrocution), automobile collisions and window strikes or with other parts of manmade structure while distractingly hunting.
 70.8% of diagnosed mortality for Cooper's hawks of yearling age or older in Tucson was from such collisions.
 In less developed regions, such as much of Montana, the rate of wire collisions and electrocutions was considerably lower for Cooper's hawks than for various other birds of prey who are either larger-bodied and/or use less forested areas.Harness, R. (1996).
 Raptor Electrocutions on Electric Utility Distribution Overhead Structures.
 In Proceedings of Rural Electric Power Conference (p.
 B4).
 IEEE.
+Other studies support that the number of fatal window and wire collisions of urban-living Cooper's hawks is "excessively high".
 Cooper's hawks found in the vicinity of airports are at risk of bird strike with aircraft, therefore 185 Cooper's were translocated away from these areas (the 5th most frequently translocated raptor species).
 A similar translocation effort away from the Los Angeles basin around the Los Angeles International Airport translocated 349 Cooper's hawks (about a fifth of all translocated raptors), apparently successfully.
-Cooper's hawks are sometimes displaced by the placement of wind farms, with studies indicating that the Cooper's need about seven years to locally recover from such displacement.
+Cooper's hawks are sometimes displaced by the placement of wind farms, with studies indicating that Cooper's need about seven years to locally recover from such displacement.
 Synurbization has been detected in Cooper's hawks as, despite the dangers of various kinds of collisions, it has been found that in favorable urban areas, hawks of the species can seem to breed more closer to one another, gather more food and produce more young on average than those outside such areas.Neese, M. R., Seitz, J., Nuzzo, J., & Horn, D. J. (2008).
 Population trends of raptors admitted to the Illinois Raptor Center, 1995–2005.
 Transactions of the Illinois State Academy of Science, 101(3–4), 217–224.
 Even New York City has seen (if erratically present) since the late 1990s, a return of nesting Cooper's hawks.